okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 The Okta Anything-as-a-Source (XaaS) integration provides your organization with the ability to source identities from any HR source to your Okta org.
 The HR source acts as a source of truth, and users are pushed and mapped to Okta user profiles in the Okta Universal Directory.
 There are two methods to implement the XaaS integration:

 * Using Okta Workflows

-   or

 * Developing a custom client

 With either method, you need to first define your HR source in your Okta org.
 This is referred to as the Custom Identity Source integration.
-Okta provides you with a Custom Identity Source unique identifier that you can use in your Okta Workflow or custom client to identify the HR source.
+Okta provides a Custom Identity Source unique identifier that you can use in your Okta Workflow or custom client to identify the HR source.
 See Create and configure a Custom Identity Source in [Use Anything-as-a-Source](https://help.okta.com/okta_help.htm?type=oie&id=ext-use-xaas).

 This guide outlines the Identity Sources API flow so that you can develop your custom client for the XaaS integration.
 For XaaS integrations using [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf), see Okta connector action cards for bulk user import and identity-source session management.

 ## Identity Sources API concepts

-### Identity Source Session
+### Identity source session

-The Identity Sources API synchronizing data flow uses an [Identity Source Session](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/getIdentitySourceSession!c=200&path=id&t=response) object to encapsulate the data upload and the data import processing tasks.
-You need to create an Identity Source Session object each time that you want to synchronize data from the HR source to Okta.
-The Identity Source Session object uses the following `status` values to indicate each stage of the synchronization process flow.
+The Identity Sources API synchronizing data flow uses an [identity source session](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/getIdentitySourceSession!c=200&path=id&t=response) object to encapsulate the data upload and the data import processing tasks.
+You need to create an identity source session object each time that you want to synchronize data from the HR source to Okta.
+The identity source session object uses the following `status` values to indicate each stage of the synchronization process flow.

-### Identity Source Session status
+### Identity source session status

-* **CREATED**: The Identity Source Session object has been created for a specific Custom Identity Source integration.
+* **CREATED**: The identity source session object has been created for a specific Custom Identity Source integration.
 You can load data to the session at this stage.
 Data import processing hasn't been invoked, and you can cancel the session at this stage.
-* **TRIGGERED**: Okta is processing the uploaded data in the Identity Source Session.
-You can't load new data to the Identity Source Session object at this stage, and you can't cancel the session.
+* **TRIGGERED**: Okta is processing the uploaded data in the identity source session.
+You can't load new data to the identity source session object at this stage, and you can't cancel the session.
 You can view sessions with this status on the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page in the Admin Console.
-* **COMPLETED**: The data in the Identity Source Session object has been processed by Okta.
-You can't upload new data to the Identity Source Session object if it has this status, because the synchronization data job is considered complete.
+* **COMPLETED**: The data in the identity source session object has been processed by Okta.
+You can't upload new data to the identity source session object if it has this status, because the synchronization data job is considered complete.
 * **CLOSED**: The session is canceled and isn't available for further activity.
-You can only cancel Identity Source Sessions with the `CREATED` status.
+You can only cancel identity source sessions with the `CREATED` status.
 You can't cancel a session that has been triggered or completed.
-Previously loaded data is deleted from a canceled Identity Source Session.
+Previously loaded data is deleted from a canceled identity source session.
-* **EXPIRED**: This status indicates that the Identity Source Session has timed out during the data loading stage.
-An Identity Source Session with the `CREATED` status expires after 24 hours of inactivity.
+* **EXPIRED**: This status indicates that the identity source session has timed out during the data loading stage.
+An identity source session with the `CREATED` status expires after 24 hours of inactivity.

-### Identity Source Session process
+### Identity source session process

-You can only process one Identity Source Session at a time (for a specific Custom Identity Source integration) to avoid conflicts.
-The following are more Identity Source Session behaviors:
+You can only process one identity source session at a time (for a specific Custom Identity Source integration) to avoid conflicts.
+The following are more identity source session behaviors:

-* You can only load data to an Identity Source Session when it's in the `CREATED` status.
+* You can only load data to an identity source session when it's in the `CREATED` status.
-* There can only be one Identity Source Session in the `CREATED` status for an identity source.
+* There can only be one identity source session in the `CREATED` status for an identity source.
-* An Identity Source Session with the `CREATED` or `TRIGGERED` status is considered active.
+* An identity source session with the `CREATED` or `TRIGGERED` status is considered active.
-* If there are no API requests in 24 hours for an Identity Source Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.
+* If there are no API requests in 24 hours for an identity source session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.
 * Okta processes the sessions synchronously (not in parallel) for an identity source.
 If you trigger multiple sessions for an identity source, then the sessions are queued up for sequential processing.
-* You can't create an Identity Source Session within five minutes of triggering an active session associated with the same identity source.
-If Okta receives a new Identity Source Session request within five minutes of an active Identity Source Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 Bad Request response.
+* You can't create an identity source session within five minutes of triggering an active session associated with the same identity source.
+If Okta receives a new identity source session request within five minutes of an active identity source session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 Bad Request response.

-> **Note:** You can use the [List all Identity Source Sessions](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/listIdentitySourceSessions) request to return active Identity Source Sessions for an identity source.
+> **Note:** You can use the [List all identity source sessions](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/listIdentitySourceSessions) request to return active identity source sessions for an identity source.

 ### Bulk-load requests